itmeze/elv/README.md

 ![image](https://cloud.githubusercontent.com/assets/562298/5712412/76a0b3c0-9ab2-11e4-9088-8510cc8fac4f.png)

-As you can see, at the moment simply paging is offered.
+As you can see, at the moment simply paging and exception details are offered.
 Searching and ordering of exceptions list is coming next.

 'Details' links takes you to the page with details of an exception (stacktrace) and request map.